butcherg/contours/README.md

 Note that if destimage is omitted, the OpenSCAD array definition prints to stdout, so it needs to be piped to a file to capture it.

+The generated OpenSCAD code is a collection of arrays-of-arrays:

+- p: array of the contour polygon arrays.
+- pc: x,y center points of each contour.
+- pw: w,h width/height coordinates of each contour.
+- pt: translate coordinates for each polygon.
+Note, the polygon coordinates in p are already translated, this array is for moving textures to align wtih contours.
+- pr: a set of 0,0,0 coordinates for post-generation user translations, e.g., if you want a particular stone to cantilever out of the wall, set its pr z to some positive number and use it in translate().

 ## Building

 If OpenCV is available for compiling/linking at a system location: